Agile Mind-Set

 Team members feel respected and accepted.

-The team is generally able to focus their attention on the task/activity at hand.
+The team is able to focus their attention on the task/activity at hand.

 Team members determine together who will do what when.